 If you develop symptoms like fever, cough or difficulty breathing, seek medical attention and call in advance.
 Calling in advance will protect you and help prevent the spread of any illness.

-You are at far greater risk of contracting the flu than COVID-19 at the current time.
-The best way to avoid getting sick is to vigilantly wash your hands, and avoid close contact with sick people and congested areas.
+The best way to avoid getting sick is to wear a mask, vigilantly wash your hands, and avoid close contact with sick people and congested areas.

 Other helpful information on COVID-19 can be found on the CDC website.